Estate Agency Anti-Money Laundering Policy

 The Money Laundering, Terrorist Financing and Transfer of Funds

-(Information on the Payer) Regulations 2017 (‘the Regulations’) which
+(Information on the Payer) Regulations 2017 as amended by The Money Laundering and Terrorist Financing (Amendment) Regulations 2019 (‘the Regulations’) which

 requires estate agents to have a written anti-money laundering policy in

 place.
 A copy of the anti-money laundering policy must be given to all

 staff.
 Staff must also receive anti-money laundering training.
 The